aramis-lab/clinicadl/docs/Train/Patch.md

 The output of the CNN is a vector of size equal to the number of classes in this dataset.
 This vector can be preprocessed by the [softmax function](https://pytorch.org/docs/master/generated/torch.nn.Softmax.html) to produce a probability for each class.
-During training, the CNN is optimized according to the cross-entropy loss, which becomes null for a subset of images if the CNN outputs 100% probability for the true class of each image of the subset.
+During training, the CNN is optimized according to the cross-entropy loss.
+Its value becomes null for a subset of images if the probability of the CNN is 1, with respect to the true class (ground truth) of each image in the subset.

 ### Running the task